ST MARGARET WARD CATHOLIC ACADEMY

 g) Expressing slogans known to be associated with racist organisations.

-Action to be taken by staff at St Margaret Ward Catholic College when dealing with incidents of racist behaviour:
+Action to be taken by staff at St Margaret Ward Catholic Academy when dealing with incidents of racist behaviour:

 1. Incidents of racial harassment by people attending St Margaret Ward may be observed or heard by members of staff, may be reported to members of staff by either the person harassed or by other young people or may be directed at members of staff.